pismo/bolt/packages/core/README.md

 # Bolt Core
-This is meant to make it easy to import all styles that are core to the Bolt system
+This is meant to make it easy to import all styles that are core to the Bolt system.

 ## Installation